Germany–Syria relations: 21st century

+Syrian civil war

-In 2001, Syrian President Bashar al-Assad visited German Chancellor Gerhard Schröder on a state visit in Berlin.
-The meeting was about a peace plan for the Middle East conflict and German development aid.
-German Development Minister Heidemarie Wieczorek-Zeul proclaimed the motto "change through cooperation".
-After German Reunification, Syria moved its embassy from Bonn to Berlin in 2002/03.
-With the start of the Civil War in Syria, the German embassy in Damascus was closed in 2012.
+With the start of the civil war in Syria in 2011, the German embassy in Damascus was closed in 2012.
 Germany joined economic sanctions against the Assad regime and cut diplomatic contacts with the Syrian government to a minimum.
 In addition, several Syrian diplomats were expelled from the country, including the Syrian ambassador to Germany in May 2012 after the Massacre of Hula.
 Unlike other Western countries such as the United States, however, diplomatic relations were not severed.
 In the context of the crisis in Syria, Germany provided billions of dollars in humanitarian assistance and took in large numbers of Syrian refugees itself.

 On December 4, 2015, the Bundestag voted to authorize the participation of the Bundeswehr in the international anti-ISIL coalition in Syria, which ended in January 2021.
 The Berlin Prosecutor General's Office opened an investigation at the end of January 2017 into allegations that the Syrian embassy in Berlin had issued passports without verification but with an extra fee.
-In February 2021, a Syrian was sentenced by a Regional Court to four and a half years in prison for crimes committed in the Syrian civil war, marking the first international conviction for a war crime committed in this civil war.
+In February 2021, Assad supporter Eyad A. was sentenced by a Regional Court to four and a half years in prison for war crimes committed in the Syrian civil war, marking the first international conviction for charges involving "crimes against humanity" committed by individual linked to the Government of Syria during the war.

+In January 2022, a German court in Koblenz sentenced Syrian officer Anwar Raslan to life imprisonment, declaring him guilty over crimes against humanity.
+Anwar Raslan had served as a colonel under the notorious Branch 251 of Ba'athist General Intelligence Directorate and was charged with organizing large-scale torture, rape, sexual violence against detainees and in the killing of 58 individuals.
+In July 2023, German police basted a major captagon network in the southern state of Bavaria, run by two Syrian-born men who were involved in production and smuggling of captagon.